visionblog/visionblog.github.io/dailylearning.md

 ---

-## 📅 Day 5 - 01/09/2024 (IN PROGRESS)
+## 📅 Day 5 - 01/09/2024

 Today, I will spend most of my time during the Independence Day holiday visiting the countryside.

-Additionally, I have an interview from 9:00 AM to 10:00 AM for the position of Lecturer at DataScienceWorld.Kan
+## 📅 Day 6 - 02/09/2024 (IN PROGRESS)

+Today, I will spend most of my time during the Independence Day holiday visiting the countryside.

+## 📅 Day 7 - 03/09/2024

+Today, I will spend most of my time during the Independence Day holiday visiting the countryside.

+## 📅 Day 8 - 04/09/2024

 ### 🧠 What I Learned
 - 🖮 Typing Speed: Target English/Vietnamese:
     - VIE: